menu

 East Hampton home prices are not only among the most expensive in New York, but East Hampton real estate also consistently ranks among the most expensive in America.

 East Hampton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though East Hampton is a smaller village, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-East Hampton is a somewhat ethnically-diverse village.
+East Hampton is a very ethnically-diverse village.
 The people who call East Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Hampton residents report their race to be White, followed by Black or African-American.
 East Hampton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.54% of the village’s residents.
-Important ancestries of people in East Hampton include English, German, Irish, Russian, and Italian.
+People of Hispanic or Latino origin account for 16.68% of the village’s residents.
+Important ancestries of people in East Hampton include English, German, Irish, Italian, and Russian.

 The most common language spoken in East Hampton is English.
 Other important languages spoken here include Spanish and French.